-Buyer personas include customer demographics, behavior patterns, pain points, motivations and goals.
+Shape your buyer personas based on customer demographics, behavior patterns, pain points, motivations and goals.

 After documenting your brand voice, tone and buyer personas, it’s time to move on to the meat of your content style guide.

 Style is what your content looks like.
-It includes everything from punctuation and grammar to formatting, sentence length and images.
+Your content style guide should cover everything from punctuation and grammar to formatting, sentence length and images.

 This section is about the details.
 Settle the debate on the Oxford comma.
-Decide whether you’re going to use bullets or dashes when you publish lists in a blog post.
+Decide whether you will use bullets or dashes when you publish lists in a blog post.

-Documenting your style is the bulk of your content style guide.
+Documenting your style is a critical component of your content style guide.
 It's also the section that will evolve and change the most as you grow.

 Here's a step-by-step guide to creating the style section: